 To Do List

 A To Do list is a basic tool to be more productive and an important part of any system for task management.
-Creating an effective To Do list is a part of daily planning to help you combat procrastination and get motivated to get the important stuff done.
+Some people like to keep an electonic list or use a to-do app, while others prefer a written list.
+Whatever you choose, creating an effective To Do list is a part of daily planning that will help you combat procrastination and get motivated to get the important stuff done.

 Has your To Do list gotten out of control?
-When you write down everything you need to remember and get done, the result can be an overwhelmingly long list.
-That’s why we need more than one to-do list for The Daily PlanIt Keep It Super Simple (K.I.S.S.)
-System.
+When you list everything you need to remember and get done, the result can be overwhelmingly long.

 The To-do Today list is best kept simple.